NaglaArafa/fend-project-memory-game/README.md

 6- when the player win the game, there's win message appear with a button to tell him if he want to play it again.

-For specific details plase open `js/app.js` and check the code you will find comments that describe how every function work.
+For specific details please open `js/app.js` and check the code you will find comments that describe how every function work.

 ## Want to play it?